-Your child has been asked to participate because:
+You have been asked to participate because:

 - 1. You have a childhood neurological disorder. - 2.
 You are a healthy family member of a child with a neurological disorder. - 3.
 Your child has a childhood neurological disorder.

 Why is this study being done?